mfranzke/loading-attribute-polyfill/README.md

 ## API

-Nothing really, just plug it in, it ~~will~~ should work out of the box.
+Nothing really, just integrate it as shown within the "installation" section, and it ~~will~~ should work out of the box.

 ## Demo